lmullen/lincolnmullen.com/content/courses/digital-past.2021/index.md

 -   Minard map in [French](http://en.wikipedia.org/wiki/Charles_Joseph_Minard#/media/File:Minard.png) (higher quality) and [English](http://www.datavis.ca/gallery/minard/minard-odt.jpg).

-Assignment: Using the datasets provided, create at least three visualizations.
+Assignment: Using the datasets provided, create at least two visualizations.
 Be sure to include titles and captions, with citations to the data.
 What did your visualizations show you that you didn't see before?
 What kinds of literacy do your visualizations require?
 Embed the visualizations in a blog post where you answer these questions.

 ### Tues.
 Apr.
-18. Reconstruction in the North.
+13. Reconstruction in the North.

 Readings:

 -   Foner, ch.
 10 ("The Reconstruction of the North").
 -   William G. Thomas III and Edward L. Ayers, "The Differences Slavery Made: A Close Analysis of Two American Communities," *American Historical Review* 108, no. 5 (December 1, 2003): 1299--1307, doi:10.1086/587017.

 ### Thurs.
 Apr.
-20. Sustainability, ethics, security.
+15. Sustainability, ethics, security.

 Readings: